S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **5. Prioritize generative questions:** Identify priority considerations to clarify which are more or less important to consider when forming the proposal.

-**6. Collect ideas:** Generate and record ideas about how to respond to the driver and fulfill the determined requirement.
+**6. Collect ideas:** Generate and record ideas about how to fulfill the determined requirement.

 **7. Choose tuners:** Delegate responsibility for putting together a proposal to 2-3 people (tuners).